stevekanger/react-superstore/README.md

-# React Global State Hook - React Hstore
+# React hStore - A React Global State Hook

 Simple hook for adding and managing global state in your react app.